nicolasances/py-toto-pubsub/README.md

 Currently supports Google PubSub

 ## Authenticating to Google
 Google pubsub requires a Service Account.
-In order to setup Service Accounts and authorize them to pubsub follow this [guide](https://github.com/nicolasances/guides/wiki/Guide:-GCP-Cross-project-access-to-PubSub)
+In order to setup Service Accounts and authorize them to pubsub follow this [guide](https://github.com/nicolasances/guides/wiki/Guide:-GCP-Cross-project-access-to-PubSub).

+Once you have a Service Account json file, the Toto CD service will make it available in your container at a specific location and will set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, which is used by this library to authenticate to Google pubsub.

 ## Toto Event Consumer